MCKY0822/MCKY0822/README.md

 # About Me

-Hi, I'm Michael Montana, a passionate career shifter and aspiring Full Stack Developer.
+Hi, I'm Michael Montaña, a passionate career shifter and aspiring Full Stack Developer.
 I graduated with a degree in Computer Science in 2012 and have since gathered diverse experiences in various roles before diving into the world of web development.

 ## Currently Learning